weathermaker/bundyfx.github.io/_posts/2016-12-4-dynamic-inventory-with-consul-and-ansible.md

 As you may remember from my previous post on [Getting to know Consul](https://flynnbundy.com/service-discovery/2016/11/26/getting-to-know-consul.html) we went through setting up a Consul Service.
 For this example let's keep things simple and go with a very similar service.

-On one of our client containers let's make a nodejs.json:
+On one of our client containers let's make a `nodejs.json`:

 ```shell
 echo '{"service": {"name": "NodeJS", "tags": ["nodejs"], "port": 80}}' \
 | tee /etc/consul.d/nodejs.json
 ```

-And this on a different container:
+And `redis.json` on a different container:

 ```shell
 echo '{"service": {"name": "Redis", "tags": ["redis"], "port": 6379}}' \
 | tee /etc/consul.d/redis.json
 ```

-And let's do MongoDB also on our third container:
+And let's do `mongodb.json` also on our third container:

 ```shell
 echo '{"service": {"name": "MongoDB", "tags": ["mongodb"], "port": 27019}}' \